Narges Mohammadi: Biography

 In May 2021, Branch 1188 of Criminal Court Two in Tehran sentenced Mohammadi to two and a half years in prison, 80 lashes, and two separate fines for charges including "spreading propaganda against the system".
-Four months later, she received a summon to begin serving this sentence, which she did not respond to as she considered the conviction unjust.
+Four months later, she received a summons to begin serving this sentence, which she did not respond to as she considered the conviction unjust.
 On 16 November 2021, Mohammadi was arrested in Karaj, Alborz, while attending a memorial for Ebrahim Ketabdar, who was killed by Iranian security forces during nationwide protests in November 2019.
 Her arrest was condemned as arbitrary by Amnesty International and the International Federation for Human Rights.

 In December 2022, during the Mahsa Amini protests, the BBC published a report by Mohammadi detailing the sexual and physical abuse of detained women.
-In January 2023, she gave a report from prison detailing the condition of women in Evin Prison, including a list of 58 prisoners and the interrogation process and tortures they have gone through.
-57 of these women have spent 8350 days in total under solitary confinement.
-56 of these women are sentenced to 3300 months in total.
+In January 2023, she gave a report from prison detailing the condition of women in Evin Prison, including a list of 58 prisoners and the interrogation process and tortures they had gone through; 57 of the women had spent a total of 8350 days in solitary confinement, and 56 of them were sentenced to 3300 months in total.
+She has been a vocal proponent of mass feminist civil disobedience against the mandatory hijab in Iran and a vocal critic of hijab and chastity program of 2023.

-I declare once more that [solitary confinement] is a cruel and inhumane punishment, I will not rest until it is abolished.